Private Services and Requests

 There are several services that we provide to patients additional to the NHS contract.

 With increasing pressure on the NHS with regards provision of acute care we have had to make difficult decisions about what the GP’s in the practice can provide.
 It is important to note that each individual practice will make their own decisions as to what they can provide, leading to some variation between practices.
-Many practices are reducing or stopping this altogether, but we have tried to prioritise and improve the efficiency of the services we do offer.

 We realise that this decision may cause some inconvenience to our patients but hope you can understand that our priority must be to our core NHS duties as a health care provider.
-If, in the future, the funding and staffing crisis in General Practice is adequately addressed by government, we may find ourselves able to reconsider our position.

 Please note that, with the exception of a Subject Access Request, ALL services that are non-NHS are chargeable.